 The government guarantee of the US Government securities in a fund's portfolio does not guarantee the net asset value of the shares of a fund.
 There are market risks inherent in all investments in securities and the value of an investment in a fund will fluctuate over time.
 Normally, the value of investments in US Government securities varies inversely with changes in interest rates.
 For example, as interest rates rise the value of investments in US Government securities will tend to decline, and as interest rates fall the value of a fund's investments in US Government securities will tend to increase.
 In addition, the potential for appreciation in the event of a decline in interest rates may be limited or negated by increased principal prepayments with respect to certain mortgage-backed securities, such as GNMA Certificates.
-Prepayments of high interest rate mortgage-backed securities during times of declining interest rates will tend to lower the return of a fund and may even result in losses to a fund if some securities were acquired at a premium.
+Prepayments of high interest rate mortgage-backed securities during times of declining interest rates are mortgage-backed securities were acquired at a premium.
 Moreover, during periods of rising interest rates, prepayments of mortgage-backed securities may decline, resulting in the extension of a fund's average portfolio maturity.
 As a result, a fund's portfolio may experience greater volatility during periods of rising interest rates than under normal market conditions.

 Because of the rising US Government debt burden and potential limitations caused by the statutory debt ceiling, it is possible that the US Government may not be able to meet its financial obligations or that securities issued by the US Government may experience credit downgrades.
 In the past, US sovereign credit has experienced downgrades and there can be no guarantee that it will not experience further downgrades in the future by rating agencies.
 Such a credit event may adversely impact the financial markets and the fund.
-From time to time, uncertainty regarding the status of negotiations in the US Government to increase the statutory debt ceiling and/or failure to increase the statutory debt ceiling could increase the risk that the US Government may default on payments on certain US Government securities, cause the credit rating of the US Government to be downgraded or increase volatility in financial markets, result in higher interest rates, reduce prices of US Treasury securities and/or increase the costs of certain kinds of debt.
+From time to time, uncertainty regarding the status of negotiations in the US Government to increase the statutory debt ceiling and/or failure to increase the statutory debt ceiling could increase the risk that the US Government may default on payments on certain US Government securities, cause the credit rating of the US Government to be downgraded or increase the costs of certain kinds of debt.